-Rim Rock Drive is one of the grandest scenic drives in the American West.
-It’s located in Colorado and is 23-mile long.
-The drive delivers dizzying cliff’s edge views in Colorado National Monument.
+Rim Rock Drive is one of the most scenic drives in the American West.
+Located in Mesa County, in the U.S. state of Colorado, the drive delivers dizzying cliff’s edge views in Colorado National Monument.

 Rim Rock Drive is the only paved road through Colorado National Monument.
 It was built between 1931 and 1950 (work was suspended by the WWII) by the Civilian Conservation Corps under the New Deal.
 It’s notable for its engineering.
 For much of its length, it was built through solid rock using manual labor.